inmcm/xoodoo/README.md

 ```

 ## Quickstart
-If you just need to use the LWC defined Xoodyak hashing or AEAD operating modes, examples are given below.
+If you need just the LWC defined Xoodyak hashing or AEAD operating modes, examples are given below.
 For other uses of this package, please consult the documentation.

 ### Hashing
 Xoodyak provides a default hashing function that will output a 256-bit digest provided an arbitrary number of input bytes.